Climate change

 Financing India’s e-mobility transition

-Read how Macquarie is leading the development of a new blended finance platform, with the UN’s Green Climate Fund, to drive the adoption of electric vehicles across India.
+Read how Macquarie has developed a new blended finance platform, with GCF, to drive the adoption of electric vehicles across India.

 Contact us